fustyles/Ameba/README.md

 Voice files from Telegram are downloaded using **HTTP/1.0** deliberately — this disables chunked transfer encoding, ensuring the response body is a clean binary stream that can be read byte-by-byte into a heap buffer without complex chunk-boundary parsing logic.
 The `MAX_FILE_SIZE` guard (256 KB) prevents heap overflow from unexpectedly large audio files.

 ### Inline Base64 Encoding for Gemini
 Rather than uploading audio to a file storage service, the OGG/Opus audio is Base64-encoded and sent **inline within the Gemini API JSON request** using the `inline_data` field.
 This eliminates the need for a separate file hosting step and keeps the entire voice-to-response pipeline within a single API call.
-Memory is carefully managed: the Base64 buffer is allocated, used to build the request, then immediately freed before the network call proceeds.
+Memory is carefully managed: the Base64 buffer is `malloc`-allocated, immediately used to build the request string, then `free`-d before the network call proceeds — ensuring the large encoding buffer does not compete with the SSL client for heap space during transmission.

 ### Unified Input Pipeline
 Voice messages, once transcribed, are routed through **the exact same processing pipeline as text input** — including slash-command detection and Gemini reasoning.
 There is no special-case branching for voice vs. text after transcription.
 This architectural cleanliness means all future improvements to the text pipeline automatically benefit voice input as well.